 International Year of Pulses 2016

-Australia is getting ready for pulses to take centre stage in 2016 in the United Nations declared International Year of Pulses (IYP16), with ambitious and innovative ideas to draw attention to an industry that has recently come of age in our country.
+There have already been so many wonderful events across Australia to promote and celebrate pulses with ambitious and innovative ideas to draw attention to an industry that has recently come of age in our country!

 'These are my pulses' competition